 When Are Child Support Orders Allowed to Be Modified?

 Similar to child custody orders, child support orders may be modified sooner than every three years should there be some extraneous circumstance.
 These are typically the result of one or both parties involved in the initial order falling on hard times financially, such as the loss of a job or incurring medical expenses.

-Additionally, if the child requires ongoing medical care, and in turn, incurs large expenses, modification orders for child support may be swiftly put through to modify existing child support orders to insure the health of the child above all else.
+Additionally, if the child requires ongoing medical care, and in turn, incurs large expenses, child support modification may be swiftly put through to modify existing child support orders to ensure the health of the child above all else.